 At the center: Rosa Elena Padilla's denial letter—CASE #1638—framed under cracked glass.
 On a shelf: a Geiger counter labeled ROSA.
 Gil touches the fracture like a wound.
 He measures the baseline with a worn ruler, writes "16.38 miles," and starts an equation he can't finish yet: 1638 ÷ 43 =

 In the council chamber, under buzzing fluorescents, Wade Sutter announces the result from a thunderstorm election: forty-three votes.
-On Town Manager Sandra Walsh's legal pad: 42.
+On Town Manager Sandra Chen's legal pad: 42.
 Dolores Vega knits in the back row, watching more than the ceremony.
-Her eyes find Sandra's legal pad.
-Then Gil.
-Then back to her needles.
-She's smiling.
-Slightly.

 Gil's first request as mayor isn't a ribbon-cutting.
 It's water-quality records.
 Injection wells.
 Oak Street.
-He wrote five rules for himself: Don't mention 1-6-3-8.
-Don't mention the podcast.
-Don't mention Mom.
-Be boring.
-Win by being boring.
-He can't follow any of them.
+He came to be "boring."
+He can't.

 Visual Mode: Documentary light takes over.
 The investigation leaves Gil's lamp-lit wall and enters harsh New Mexico daylight—where evidence can't hide, only spread.